NoeFillon/Matsim-network-conflation/README.md

 ##### The second instruction is:
     HashMap<Long, HashSet<ScoredPolyline>> networkCandidates = conflator.populateForNetwork();
 ##### This instruction performs the construction of compatible target polylines associated with reference segments and computes each polyline's similarity score.
+##### For more details about how the code works, refer to the internship report in this repository.
+##### Gorisha Agarwal's thesis: Gorisha Agarwal, "A principled approach to automated road network conflation," University of British Columbia, 2021.
+[Online].
+Available on: https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0398182